 Day 5: Merzouga – Rissani – AlNif – Tazarine – Zagora

 You will wake up early in the morning to watch the spectacular sunrise in the dunes of the Moroccan Sahara.
 Following his blue human friend, our camel will carry us to our hotel where we will have breakfast and shower.
 Our trip will lead us to dive into the souk of Rissani and small shops trading all kind of local crafts.
 We will then continue on to AlNif where we will have lunch.
-We will follow the road through Tazarine, Nkob oasis and Tansikht from here we will go off road crossing the Draa Valley and its procession of palms groves until Zagora.
-We will take Dinner and spend the night at a Hotel in Zagora
+We will follow the road through Tazarine, Nkob oasis and Tansikht, from here we will go off road crossing the Draa Valley and its procession of palms groves until Zagora.
+We will have Dinner and spend the night at a Hotel in Zagora

 Day 6: Zagora – Ouarzazate – Marrakech

 After breakfast, we will proceed from Zagora through Ouarzazate along the Dara’ valley.
 We will appreciate the thousands of palm trees and plantations.
 We will continue through Agdez, a typical village for this area giving a great example of a very different lifestyle from that we know in the modern world.
 Then, we will cross the Anti-Atlas via Tizi NTinifift, a mountain pass that sits at an altitude of 505.9m.
 We will continue to Marrakech through Tizi-Ntichka Pass.
 Upon our arrival to Marrakesh, we will have a chance to continue discovering many places that make it up We will have dinner and spend the night at a hotel or a Riad in Marrakech.

 Day 7: Marrakech – Essaouira